 To help evaluate your KPIs and get an idea of attendee satisfaction, create a post-event survey.
 You can provide this to attendees at the end of the event or email it the next day as a follow-up.
 It’s best to keep the survey short and sweet (no more than 10 questions) to ensure as many people as possible complete it.

 And that’s it!
-You now have an ultimate event checklist to help you plan successful and organized events.
-See our ultimate guide to running school events for more tips!
+You now have an ultimate event checklist to help you plan successful and organised events.
+For more handy event planning tips, check out our ultimate guide.